This pretty reindeer advent calendar is easier and quicker to make than you would think!

 Two years ago, I made these reindeer lanterns in no time with recycled jars, tissue paper, a bit of glue and silhouettes I printed.

-A few weeks ago, I asked a lot of school mums to keep their toilet paper roll cardboard tubes for us and within no time, we were ready to start cutting, painting and sticking.
+Last winter, I asked a lot of school mums to keep their toilet paper roll cardboard tubes for us and within no time, we were ready to start cutting, painting and sticking.

 This year, my children will get chocolate coins, mini bath bombs, small bottles of bubble mixture, cute rubbers, Shopkins and notes with activities (Nativity story, Christmas disco, bath with glow sticks, Christmas film night, Carol singing session etc.).